fabiohecht/kafka-bookstore-tutorial/README.md

 TODO: Put the customer and book data in mysql/postgres and set up debezium to CDC it across (can then demo realtime changes of data in DB reflecting in Kafka + KSQL processing)

 ## KSQL

+KSQL is a new product from Confluent released in March 2018...
+[TODO shortly describe KSQL]

 Launch the KSQL cli: